 Susan has a deep knowledge of the principles and purposes of regulation in the health sector.
 She is passionate about patient safety and the provision of good quality medical care.

-Susan seeks to be responsive to and engage with Māori to address the perspectives of Māori health service users.
+Susan seeks to be responsive to, and engage with Māori to address the perspectives of Māori health service users.

 Allison Copland

-Radiation Therapist
+Radiation Therapist (RT)

-Alli graduated as a Radiation Therapist in 2005.
-She has worked in both the public and private sectors in Switzerland, Scotland and Aotearoa New Zealand.
+Alli was appointed to the Board in July 2024.
+She graduated as a Radiation Therapist in 2005, working in both the public and private sectors in Switzerland, Scotland and Aotearoa New Zealand.

 With a special interest in radiation therapy advancements and workforce development, Alli has led several service development initiatives and is passionate about New Zealand cancer services being at the forefront globally.